Inver Grove, Minnesota Swim Camp Series (Ages 13 & over)

 COMPREHENSIVE BREASTSTROKE RACING SWIM CAMP: May 3 & May 4, 2025

 At the highest level of swimming, breaststroke has the most varied technique.
 Out of the eight finalists at the Olympic Games, you might see eight different styles of breaststroke!
 A swimmer's timing and ability to eliminate resistance are hallmarks of an efficient and powerful breaststroker.
 No matter your swimmer’s level, this 2-day camp will strengthen their technique, racing and training skills that will lead to faster and more efficient breaststroke races… and faster IM’s!
+This swim camp will be led by Elite Clinician, AJ Pouch!

 • DAY 1 (Saturday, May 3): BREASTSTROKE TECHNIQUE: We want your swimmer to establish a well-timed breaststroke.
 Today we will practice various drills and skills that will enable your swimmer to have flowing hips, a powerful kick and a long, flowing stroke.